DecimalTurn/VBA-on-GitHub/README.md

 ### What about VBA projects with macOS support?

-Even if your VBA project has support for macOs, the Mac version of the VBE still expects the code files that it imports to use CRLF.
+Even if your VBA project has support for macOS, the Mac version of the VBE still expects the code files that it imports to use CRLF.

 ### Does the use of `-text` affect how Git performs diffs?